Slideshow

 Two presentations are included in the distribution: demo, providing no content but showing the structure, and nile, a presentation on Nile which, while a work in progress, demonstrates many of the ways to build slides and transition between them.
 To make your own, you must create a new .c file for it, create one function for a slide, and define steptab[] containing at least that one function; you could copy demo.c and start adding to that.
 A proper man page is pending.

 Slideshow runs on both Plan 9 and Plan 9 from User Space; for the later, 'cp mkfile.p9p mkfile'.
-Like most of my programs which run on both, checks for $service being either blank, unset, or set to unix to detect Plan 9 from User Space, in which case it will use different fonts.
+Like most of my programs which run on both, it checks for $service being either blank, unset, or set to unix to detect Plan 9 from User Space, in which case it will use different fonts.

 Slideshow was largely inspired by Robin Sloan's "tap essay" Fish, which I highly recommend.